Employment and Immigration Law Update – Immigration Law during the coronavirus crisis

 Most visas are subject to an English language requirement and in many cases applicants will need to provide evidence that they have passed an approved secure English language test at an approved location.

 All English tests in the UK have been suspended due to the corona virus crisis.
 This includes Trinity SELT and IELTS for UKVI.
-Tests have also been suspended in many other countries, further details can be found here.
+Tests have also been suspended in many other countries.

 If the migrant has a degree taught in English, that is another way of meeting the requirement.
 UK NARIC (which validates overseas degrees) is still running and is issuing PDFs instead of hard copy certificates.
 Before issuing a certificate, they require copies of the migrant’s degree certificate, transcript and (unless the degree is from a majority English speaking country) a medium of instruction letter from the university.Unfortunately we have found that if the university is not currently in a position to provide this formal letter due to coronavirus, no flexibility is being offered.